 Diseases

-Root Rot: Make sure there is good drainage to prevent waterlogged conditions that can lead to root rot.
+Root Rot: Make sure your plants have good drainage to avoid getting waterlogged.
+It can can cause root rot.

 Preventive Measures